solita/solita.github.com/_posts/2020-06-01-rethinking-the-frontend.md

 ### Time to interactive

 SPA frontend apps are often large applications that the client needs to download before it can render the page for the user to see and interact with.
-This problem has some work arounds like module splitting and server side rendering with hydration.
+This problem has some workarounds like module splitting and server side rendering with hydration.
 These solutions bring extra complexity that your application and build process needs to deal with.

 With Ripley we just send the HTML of the page ready to go.
 The usual markup for a page in